Gimp Tutorial: Sharpen a photo

 First way: Sharpen Filter (Unsharp Mask)

-The first way is really easy and fast, the best for who wants a good result with the minimum effort: Sharpen Filter.
-Unsharpen mask has been invented to sharpen the scan of books, because in the '90 the quality of the scanner was not so good, so it's fast and simple, but the results in photography are not ideal, since this technique was invented for another purpose.
+The first way is really easy and fast, the best for who want a good result with the minimum effort: Sharpen Filter.
+Unsharpen mask has been invented to sharpen the scan of books, because in the '90 the quality of the scanner was not so good, so it's fast and simple, but the results in photography are not ideal, because this technique was invented for another purpose.
 Remember to go easy on the sliders.
 You simply have to open Sharpen (Unsharp Mask) and set something like this:

 The Radius parameter must be proportional to the resolution of the photograph.
 The larger the image, the more the cursor must be moved to the right.
 This setting defines the number of pixels that will be used to calculate the contrast.
 In a 5000 horizontal pixel photo I suggest a radius of 4, but you can find your favourite.
 The Amount defines how much Sharpness we want to apply to the photo.
 This parameter must be set according to the conditions of the image.
 If you exaggerate with the amount, digital noise would be really visible and contours would become too strong.
 Threshold slider allows you to make the effect more smooth where there are soft contrasts, as example a wall or a person's skin would be smoother, but the borders will be contrasted.